 A variety of student services are located in the AC&T Student Center.
-The second level deck and ground level patio provide outdoor covered dining recreation area and covered patio.
-The gameroom has lounge furniture, three screens, and two gaming computers.
+The second level deck and ground level patio provide outdoor covered dining.
+The gameroom has lounge furniture, three screens, and a gaming computer.
 The Veterans Connection Center has resources for students who are active military and veterans.
 Student IDs and parking stickers are available in the Student Activities Office.
+The Esports Center offers a variety of video games for casual and competitive play.
 There are outlets and USB ports throughout the building, along with a student lounge and numerous meeting spaces for student organizations.
 The Campus Store offers textbooks, HCC gear, and tech supplies.
+HCC's cafeteria, the Hilltop Grill, is also located here.

-The AC&T Student Center also houses Retention and Registration, the Dean of Students, Disability Support Services, Internship and Job Services, Information Center, Career Program Achievers, TRIO Student Support Services, Student Government Association, the Veterans and Military Specialist and the student food pantry.
+The AC&T Student Center also houses Retention and Registration, the Dean of Students, Disability Support Services, Career Development, Internship and Job Services, Information Center, Career Program Achievers, TRIO Student Support Services, Student Government Association, the Veterans and Military Specialist and the student food pantry.